Investing

 Suze Orman Investment Advice – 10 Tips You’ll Wish You Knew Before

-Suze Orman Investment History
+Suze Orman’s Investment Background

 Suze Orman is the Founder of Suze Orman Financial Group

-Suze Orman Investment Advice
+Suze Orman’s Investment Philosophy

 Suze Orman-Investment Advisor

-1. Stick to ETFs
+1. Focus on ETFs

-4. Think about Your 401(k)
+4. Optimize Your 401(k)

-5. Consider a Financial Advisor
+5. Work with a Quality Financial Advisor

 Suze Orman Investment Advice-Consider a Financial Advisor

-9. Get Rid of Debt Before Investing
+9. Eliminate Debt Before Investing

 Suze Orman Investment Advice-Take Advantage of Roth Accounts